aeakett/firstdraftsandscrapsofpaper/main.md

  -do libraries/museums value?

 ## Conclusion
-So here's how I see the current situation: Folk knowledge is litterally dying.
-Unique items are being locked away in private collections.
-Rare items are practically inaccessible to casual researchers.
-Content creators could be doing more to provide access to their material.
+So here's how I see the current situation:
+* Folk knowledge is litterally dying.
+* Unique items are being locked away in private collections.
+* Rare items are practically inaccessible to casual researchers.
+* Content creators could be doing more to provide access to their material.

- -call for civil disobedience
+So what can we do?
+Save what you can.
+If you're a gamer you probably have physical and/or digital notes -call for civil disobedience
  -the pirates may save us.
  -save what you have